rmp15/PRISM-grids-into-FIPS-ZIP-censustract-USA/README.md

-Temperature and other weather variable grids that have been converted to political entities
+PRISM temperature and other weather variable grids that have been converted to political entities

 Work in progress by Robbie M Parks et al.